Two people identifiying species in a grassland with a book and magnifying lens

 Interpretation and education

-This past year we have run more than 60 separate events for schools, the wider public and special interest groups.
+This past year we have run dozens of events for schools, the wider public and special interest groups.
 This comprehensive education programme, delivered across the region at a variety of sites, has seen more than 1000 people of all ages enjoy fun and educational days out in the glorious Kent countryside.

 Encouraging access